TheBlackChamber/commons-encryption/README.md

 key2-encrypted=FAB123DE7A012FCD
 ```

-The following snipped of code is an example of loading a properties file from disk into a SecureProperties object which can be used in existing java classes.
+The following snippet of code is an example of loading a properties file from disk into a SecureProperties object which can be used in existing java classes.
 ```java
 FileReader reader = new FileReader(propertiesFile);
 Properties sProperties = new SecureProperties();